Prince Edward Island Sights and Highlights

 Video Prince Edward Island Canada © Copyright Petar Fuchs and TravelWorldOnline

-Prince Edward Island and its highlights
+Attractions in Prince Edward Island Canada

 Monika Fuchs

-Monika Fuchs and Petar Fuchs are the authors and publishers of the Food and Slow Travel blog TravelWorldOnline.
-They have been publishing this blog since 2005.
+Monika Fuchs and Petar Fuchs are the authors and publishers of the Slow Travel and Enjoyment travel blog TravelWorldOnline Traveller.
+You have been publishing this blog since 2005.
 TravelWorldOnline has been online since 2001.
-Their topics are trips to Savor, wine tourism worldwide and slow travel.
-During her studies Monika Fuchs spent some time in North America, where she - partly together with Petar Fuchs - traveled to the USA and Canada and spent a research year in British Columbia.
-This intensified her thirst for knowledge, which she satisfied for 6 years as an adventure guide for Rotel Tours and then for 11 years as a tour guide for Studiosus Reisen around the world.
-She was constantly expanding her travel regions, but curiosity still gnawed at her: "What's beyond the horizon?
+Your topics are Trips to Savor and wine tourism worldwide and Slow Travel.
+During her studies, Monika Fuchs spent some time in North America, where she traveled to the USA and Canada - sometimes together with Petar Fuchs - and spent a research year in British Columbia.
+This strengthened her thirst for knowledge, which she pursued for 6 years Adventure Guide for Rotel Tours and then for 11 years as Study tour guide for Studiosus Reisen tried to breastfeed all over the world.
+She constantly expanded her travel regions, but curiosity still gnawed at her: “What is beyond the horizon?
 What else is there to discover in this city?
 Which people are interesting here?
-What do they eat in this region?"
-As a freelance travel journalist (her articles have appeared in DIE ZEIT, 360° Canada, 360° USA, etc.), she is now looking for answers to these questions as a travel writer and travel blogger in many countries around the world.
+What do you eat in this region?”
+These are the questions she is now trying to answer as a freelance travel journalist (her articles have appeared in DIE ZEIT, 360° Canada, 360° USA, etc.), among others. travel writer and travel blogger answers in many countries around the world.
 Petar Fuchs produces the videos on this blog as well as on YouTube.
-Monika Fuchs from TravelWorldOnline is among Germany's top 50 bloggers in 2021.
-Find more Information about Monika and Petar Fuchs here.
+Monika Fuchs from TravelWorldOnline is below Germany's top 50 bloggers in 2021 Further Information about Monika and Petar Fuchs.
+Recommendations on LinkedIn from tourism experts Further recommendations from cooperation partners and tourism experts Professional experience Monika on LinkedIn